 Early Inuits buried Loon skulls in their graves.
 The Loon was thought to act as a guide to the netherworld because of its song.
 The Ojibwa thought that the call was an omen of death, and the Thompson Indians thought it predicted rain.

 All Loons are protected by Canadian law and may not be hunted.
 Sadly, Loon numbers are declining due to many factors: acid rain reduces fish for food, loss of habitat from shoreline development, boat wakes destroying nests, boat props killing chicks, lead poisoning from swallowing fishing sinkers, and natural predators.
 Residents on "quiet" Canadian lakes have created articial nesting sites on platforms over the water to aid in successful nesting.
+According to the Wisconsin Loon Survey (link below) loons are becoming tamer.
+Tame loons are likely to reproduce near humans, and they produce tame chicks.
+Unfortunately, a successful breeding year is 70% more likely to result in attempts by other loons to take over the territory.

 The Tsimshian Legend explains how the loon obtained its distinctive necklace of white feathers.
 On the banks of the Nicola River, in the village of Shulus, there lived an old blind medicine man named Kelora.
 The only sound that could wake him from drams was the call of the loon, the bird he believed to be his animal father and protector.
 One winter when famine threatened, Kelora, warning his prized necklace of dentalia shells, took his magic bow to slay the starving wolves that threatened his people.
 In the spring, Kelora asked the loon to ask him a great favour to restore his sight.
 The loon granted the medicine man his wish and, in return, Kelora removed his collar of shells from his neck and tossed it to the loon.
 The circle of shells wrapped itself around the loon's neck and a few scattered on its back - this was now the loon received his distinctive necklace.